Rogier van der Weyden, 1399 -1464. Altarpiece fragment, Mary Magdalene reading. National Gallery (Great Britain). Available through ArtSTOR

 - What does the presence of headnotes, an abstract, or other prefatory material tell you?

 - Is the author known to you already?
-If so, how does his (or her) reputation or credentials influence your perception of what you are about to read?
-If the author is unfamiliar or unknown, does an editor introduce him or her (by supplying brief biographical information, an assessment of the author’s work, concerns, and importance)?
+If so, how does their reputation or credentials influence your perception of what you are about to read?
+If the author is unfamiliar or unknown, does an editor introduce them (by supplying brief biographical information, an assessment of the author’s work, concerns, and importance)?

 - How does the disposition or layout of a text prepare you for reading?
 Is the material broken into parts--subtopics, sections, or the like?
 Are there long and unbroken blocks of text or smaller paragraphs or “chunks” and what does this suggest?
 How might the parts of a text guide you toward understanding the line of inquiry or the arc of the argument that's being made?

 - Does the text seem to be arranged according to certain conventions of discourse?
-Newspaper articles, for instance, have characteristics that you will recognize; textbooks and scholarly essays are organized quite differently Texts demand different things of you as you read, so whenever you can, register the type of information you’re presented with.
+Newspaper articles, for instance, have characteristics that you will recognize, including "easy" language.
+Textbooks and scholarly essays are organized quite differently Texts demand different things of you as you read, so whenever you can, register the type of information you’re presented with.

 Annotating puts you actively and immediately in a "dialogue” with an author and the issues and ideas you encounter in a written text.